 I first reviewed this remake of Jungle Emperor Leo in 2019 not just because it would be the tenth anniversary of it’s existence or the fact it happened the same year of Osamu Tezuka’s 90th birthday if he was still alive.
 I can’t lie to you about this.
-The biggest reason I did it was for counter-programming months before Disney would release their (not) live action remake of the shameless animated plagiarism film known as The Lion King.
+The biggest reason I did it was for counter-programming months before Disney would release their (not) live action remake of the shameless film with plagiarized characters known as The Lion King.
 I swear if it hadn’t been for the hype of that movie (despite the barrage of negative reviews after the fact on Favreau’s take on the biggest copycat royal), this review and other aspects of JEL/Kimba wouldn’t get this much search engine traffic or the occasional blogger bothering to stop by.
 I’m sure this facial expression of Caesar/Panja AKA Original Mufasa there perfectly describes my disdain for how much Disney has never owned up to their rampant theft of Kimba, two pieces of South African art (see: The Lion’s Share and La Maison Noir), and for having the audacity to freaking trademark “Hakuna Matata” from 90 million Swahili speakers let alone 5 different African nations where it has official language status.

 (in 2018, this ranked #5)